ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 The class name cannot be changed.

-### Store read
+### Store Read

-Every Python DataPlugin needs to implement a `read_store` method.
+You need to implement a `read_store` method in every Python DataPlugin.
 This method is called by DIAdem, LabVIEW or SystemLink DataFinder when it attempts to open your data file.
 The applications pass a set of useful parameters that can be accessed by the parameter array.

 <!-- markdownlint-disable -->
 <details>